-I recently visited Hanmer and the Molesworth area with a group of concerned landowners, community trusts and government sector workers, who gathered to discuss what's being done to tackle the wilding conifer problem.
+I recently visited Hanmer and the Molesworth area with a group of concerned landowners, community trusts and government sector workers, who gathered to discuss hillsides all around.
+Suddenly I wasn't in New Zealand any more.
+It was more like Canada.